 b.
 Variable Payment.
 During the Term Enron shall pay Hanover a variable amount for each month of Services for compression of natural gas volumes based upon the actual volumes compressed per day averaged over the month, or part thereof.
-The Variable Payment shall be equal to the actual volumes compressed per day averaged over the month, or part thereof in excess of 50% of the Maximum Throughput (defined below) of the Equipment on this System Schedule multiplied by $0.___ per MCF.
+The Variable Payment shall be equal to the actual volumes compressed per day averaged over the month, or part thereof in excess of 50% of the Maximum Throughput (defined below) of the Equipment on this System Schedule multiplied by $0.03 per MCF.

 c.
 Utility Expenses.
 During the Term Hanover shall receive and pay all utility expenses, including, electric power and phone service, in accordance with Section 10 of the Agreement.
 Hanover shall invoice Enron on a straight pass through basis for such expenses in accordance with the terms of Section 5 of the Agreement.
+All such utility accounts shall be taken in the name of Enron.

 IV.
 GAS CONTROL COORDINATION